xmos/fwk_rtos/modules/sw_services/device_control/host/libusb/Win32/README.md

 7. **Copy Generated Library**:
    - After the build completes, locate the generated `libusb-1.0.lib` file in `libusb-1.0.27\build\v143\Win32\Release\lib`.
-   - Copy `libusb-1.0.lib` to the current folder.
+   - Copy `libusb-1.0.lib` to the folder where you want the generated files to reside.

 ## Notes